Exploring your European Family Heritage

 Holland’s most famous soccer team – Ajax – is known as the Jewish team.
 Kosher restaurants are numerous, some dating back over 200 years.

-Finest Journeys will custom build an itinerary around you and your family to help you search out and visit key places in your family heritage.
+Finest Journeys will custom build an itinerary to meet your own and your family’s desires and expectations when tracing your european heritage.

 Jews have lived in Paris since medieval times.
 The Marais – Pletzl – is the heart of Jewish Paris.
 It buzzes with specialty shops, Kosher restaurants and bakeries, lively cafes and beloved falafel stands.

-The Jewish community of Rome is one of the oldest in Western Europe, dating back over 2000.
-Today, Rome’s Jewish quarter is a gateway to the past.
+The Jewish community of Rome is one of the oldest in Western Europe; today, Rome’s Jewish quarter is a gateway to the past.
 The Jewish Museum is rich with artifacts that illustrate first-hand the traditions and unique customs of the Jews in Rome.
 The Great Synagogue is magnificent and the Spanish synagogue will reveal secrets and amazing architecture.
 You can taste your way through Ancient Rome with typical dishes of Roman Jewish culture in the Jewish quarter.

 Across every state of the US, there are successful families with a proud European heritage which can be traced back generations.
 And to explore these family ties across the generations and centuries, Finest Journeys will help you uncover your family roots.